COSC3020/tail-recursion-ross223/README.md

 then 2 more for the each of those calls and so on.
 The tail recursive version only makes one call so obviously this results in a different runtime.

-Since there is one process for each recursive call, this means that our worst case runtime is $\Theta (n)$
+Since there is one recursive call for each calculation of a fibonacci number, this means that our function runs n times where n is the nth fibonacci number resulting in the worst case runtime of $\Theta (n)$